How to Choose the Right Tithing Software for Your Church

 Once you’ve decided your church is ready to consider online giving options, it’s time to look into the major benefits of tithing software.
 These are the things you’ll want to keep in mind as you’re exploring what’s out there.

-Every tithing software is a little different, but they all provide the same major benefits.
-Some provide these benefits better than others.
+Every tithing software is a little different, but they all provide the same major benefits:

 This is probably the single greatest benefit of tithing software: It removes barriers to tithing by making it as easy as possible to give.
 Every person has their own spiritual barriers to overcome, but remembering to bring their checkbook to church or to stop at the bank shouldn’t be one of those barriers.
 Tithing software makes donating to your church as easy as any other transaction.